Balancing the efficiency and stochasticity of star formation with dust extinction in z > 10 galaxies observed by JWST: Poisson Sampling and Cosmic Variance

 Given the small expected number of sources in each redshift bin, it is not surprising that Poisson sampling imposes a wide uncertainty on the source counts.
 In blue, we see that one expects $0-1$ galaxies with $\MUV = -21$ over $z \sim 9-10.5$.
 But even including the Poisson variations, the likelihood to find a source that bright at $z \gtrsim 11$ is extremely small.
 Thus Poisson noise alone is not enough to rescue our default models.

-In the bottom row of Fig. \ref{fig:ngtx}, we perform the same exercise for a wider field of view, $50 \ \rm{arcmin}^2$, which is comparable to the total area of the first four CEERS fields \citep{Finkelstein2022}.
+In the bottom row of Fig. \ref{fig:ngtx}, we perform the same exercise for a wider field of view, $50 \ \rm{arcmin}^2$, which is comparable to the total area of the first four CEERS fields \citep{Finkelstein2022CEERS}.
 The number of targets increases, as expected, but the trends remain largely the same -- the fluctuations in the counts of luminous sources are large, but not nearly large enough to explain the observations.

 In the final column of Fig. \ref{fig:ngtx}, we also show examples of the effect of cosmic variance, accounting for the possibility that the survey fields happen to be overdense regions with enhanced halo populations.
-The mean expected number of galaxies in each magnitude bin is indicated by a solid line, while the dashed line indicates the boost in counts expected in a region of the Universe that is a $2\sigma$ overdensity, as computed with the \texttt{galcv} code \citep{Trapp2020}.\footnote{Here we assume the galaxy counts follow a gamma distribution, which more accurately reflects cosmic variance in the rare-source, high-bias limit and has a longer tail for clustered sources \citep{Steinhardt2021, Trapp2022}.} This overdensity provides a modest boost to the source counts, but it is far to small to explain the $\sim$ constant abundance of bright $\MUV \sim -21$ objects revealed with JWST, especially for wider area samples assembled in, e.g., \citet{Harikane2022}.
+The mean expected number of galaxies in each magnitude bin is indicated by a solid line, while the dashed line indicates the boost in counts expected in a region of the Universe that is a $2\sigma$ overdensity.
+These boosts are computed with \texttt{galcv} \citep{Trapp2020}, an analytic model that assumes galaxy counts in different regions reflect differences in the underlying dark matter halo population alone, i.e., no additional variations in galaxy properties are introduced to reflect environmental effects on galaxy formation\footnote{Here we assume the galaxy counts follow a gamma distribution, which more accurately reflects cosmic variance in the rare-source, high-bias limit and has a longer tail for clustered sources \citep{Steinhardt2021, Trapp2022}.}.
+This overdensity provides a modest boost to the source counts, but it is far too small to explain the $\sim$ constant abundance of bright $\MUV \sim -21$ objects revealed with JWST, especially for wider area samples assembled in, e.g., \citet{Harikane2022}.

 We must also note another problem for cosmic variance and Poisson sampling explanations for the overabundance of $z \ga 10$ sources: these excess sources appear across several redshift bins and multiple fields.
 While a statistical fluke could perhaps explain an overabundance in a single field and at a single redshift as an unlikely but plausible event, finding similar overabundances in many different volumes is extremely unlikely.